 Can you make ice cream without an ice cream maker?
 Yes, 1,000% yes!
-A good no churn ice cream recipe is the way to go.
-Trust me.
-This homemade no churn strawberry ice cream recipe tastes creamy, sweet, and fresh, is 100% natural, and needs no ice cream maker.
+This homemade strawberry ice cream recipe is an easy, no-churn treat that tastes creamy, sweet, is 100% natural, and needs no ice cream maker.

 How Does No Churn Ice Cream Taste?

 This no churn strawberry ice cream recipe employs an easy, no-churn technique.
 I have seen no-churn ice cream recipes around for a while now, and have always been dubious.

 “How can it be so easy?”
 I wondered.
 I assumed it was some kind of trick.
 Or that it tasted ice cream-adjacent, but was certainly not actual ice cream.

 I was wrong.
 No churn ice cream tastes just like — and is! — real ice cream.
 It tastes like gelato, actually: a little softer than hard-packed ice cream.
 But every bit as satisfying.

 It makes sense, scientifically, that no-churn homemade strawberry ice cream tastes like “regular” homemade ice cream.
 Traditional ice cream (say, vanilla) is made from sugar, cream, egg yolks, and vanilla.
 This custard then gets put into an ice cream maker, where it is simultaneously frozen and aerated via churning.

 The aeration from the ice cream maker’s churning mechanism gives the finished ice cream a creamy texture — as opposed to being a big block of cream-based ice.

 No-churn ice cream employs the same principals, in a different method.

 - First, combine the ingredients into the bowl of a mixer: heavy whipping cream, sweetened condensed milk, vanilla, and (here) freeze-dried strawberry powder.